pik-gane/stable-baselines3-contrib-satisfia/Getting started.md

     - make sure that the AR-DQN tests pass
     - revert my changes that disabled the tests of the other algorithms
     - maybe separate the AR-DQN algorithm and the (AR) Q-learning algorithms in two different PR
+- Regarding ARDQN and LRADQN model loading: Currently, the default initial_aspiration / local_relative_aspiration is set to None.
+In practice, however, it is checked whether it is None only when loading a pre-trained model, as it should be mandatory when creating such a model.
+I implemented it this way to avoid having to rewrite the load function.
+This approach ensures that if SB3 modifies their load code, we won't have to change ours.
+However, this might not be the best approach, and it's possible to rewrite the load function for ARDQN and LRADQN.
+By changing just one line of code in the load function, we could pass the saved initial_aspiration / local_relative_aspiration directly to the constructor, enabling us to require these parameters in the constructor.

 ## Questions ?